keithsjohnson/PostcodeLocation/Readme.md

    e.
 Store Postcode on DynamoDB PostcodeLocationDisplayAudit table (ToDo 3)
    f.
 Receives REST Postcode Location Details save Requests
    g.
 Stores Postcode Location Details in DynamoDB Table PostcodeLocationDetails
    h.
-Package application in jar and Dockerfile for running on AWS (ToDo 1)
+Package application in jar and Dockerfile for running on AWS
+   i.
+Deploy Docker zip to AWS using terraform  (ToDo 1)

 4. Postcode Location Displayer (9003) NO LONGER NEEDED BUT KEEP FOR NOW
    a.
 Receives messages from PostcodeLocationDisplayQueue (NO LONGER NEEDED BUT KEEP FOR NOW)